Sephora: History

-On July 26, 2021, Sephora agreed with Palamon Capital Partners the purchase of Feelunique.com, a UK online retailer of prestige beauty goods founded in 2005, with 1.3 million active customers from 120 countries and more than 35,000 products from over 800 brands.
+On July 26, 2021, Sephora agreed with Palamon Capital Partners to the purchase of Feelunique.com, a UK online retailer of prestige beauty goods founded in 2005, with 1.3 million active customers from 120 countries and more than 35,000 products from over 800 brands.
 It had been acquired from Palamon Capital Partners for £26 million in 2012.
 The price was rumored to be £132 million.

+In July 2024, Sephora introduced a summer-themed pop-up in partnership with body care brand Sol de Janeiro.

 Operations

 Sephora launched its online store in the U.S. in 1999 and in Canada in 2003.
 The Canadian head office was opened in February 2007 by Marie-Christine Marchives, a former Sephora U.S. and Sephora France employee.
 Marie-Christine Marchives returned to France in July 2010 to become the general manager of Sephora France.
 She was replaced in Canada by Klaus Ryum-Larsen.
 Sephora currently operates over 2,300 stores in 33 countries worldwide, generating over an estimated $4 billion in revenue as of 2013.
 As of September 2013, the Sephora at Champs Élysées in Paris, France, attracts over six million people a year.
 Afterpay and Sephora partnered to offer its customers the flexibility to pay in four installments on July 13, 2022.

+Sephora Canada opened its 100th store in Canada in November 2022.

+In 2024, Sephora confirmed the opening of its fourth UK store at Newcastle upon Tyne's Eldon Square Shopping Centre.

 Brands

-Sephora features a variety of beauty products from more than 300 brands, including Tatcha, Huda Beauty, Kat Von D, and Bobbi Brown Cosmetics.
+Sephora features a variety of beauty products from more than 300 brands, including Tatcha, Huda Beauty, and Bobbi Brown.
 Sephora also features its own make-up, skincare, beauty tools and accessories under the brand name Sephora Collection.
 Packaging for the line previously featured the company's elongated flame logo in standard black print.
 The new logo features the updated "Sephora Quality, Really Good Price" logo with the $ sign.

-In 2013, the company included fragrance collections from Mary-Kate and Ashley Olsen, known as Elizabeth and James, and a makeup line with Marc Jacobs.

-On the 25th of June 2020, Maddie Ziegler's imagination collection collaborated with Morphe launched in Sephora Canada.
+In 2013, the company included fragrance collections from Mary-Kate and Ashley Olsen, known as Elizabeth and James, essential oil fragrances Vanilla Crush and Jewel by Coto Beauty Cosmetics, and a makeup line with Marc Jacobs.
+In June 2020, Maddie Ziegler's imagination collection collaborated with Morphe, launched in Sephora Canada.
+In 2023, Sephora became the first retailer of feminine hygiene and cosmetic product Luna Daily in the United States.
+On February 28, 2025, Sephora has expanded their selection of limited K-beauty brands by adding Biodance to their shelves.
+The brand's viral sheet masks and toner pads are now available in store, while additional ten skus are now available to purchase online.